 Bullying and harassment based on your sexuality, sex characteristics and gender identity can make you feel isolated or alone, and make it difficult to explore and express your identity.
-If you are struggling with online bullying and harassment remember that there are services that can help.
+If you are struggling with online bullying and harassment remember, there are services that can help.

 Netsafe is open seven days a week to give you free and confidential help with issues around online bullying, harassment or abuse.
 We’ll talk to you about what’s happening and give you advice on what you can do to stop the bullying or harassment and stay safe.

-We can also look into what’s happening and work with you and the person bullying or harassing you to get them to stop – but we won’t do this unless you say it’s OK.
-We may also contact online platforms like Facebook or Snapchat to ask them to block or remove posts or other harmful content.
+We may also contact the person bullying or harassing you to get them to stop – but we won’t do this unless you say it’s OK.
+Sometimes we may contact online platforms like Facebook or Snapchat to ask them to block or remove posts or other harmful content.

 If you’re concerned about the immediate safety of you or someone else, call 111.

 What are examples of online bullying, harassment and abuse?

 Some of the things you can report to Netsafe include:

 - Having your sexuality, sex characteristics or gender ‘outed’ by someone

 - Being shamed or called names online, including insults relating to your sexuality, sex characteristics or gender

 - Someone sharing nude or intimate images of you